Jason2B3/DEV_NOTES/React Next/A2_NEXT.md

 - If a group writes a report, we need each change to be reflected in the document right away or else there will be a lot of clashing
 - Updating your backend information using the SSR approach is just as helpful as the SSG approach when it comes to improving SEO - just check the source files after your following demonstration!

-# Common Bugs

-Look for Next.js errors in the console when you render a webpage

-- If you have errors present, read the error message and look inside that page's file
-- Look inside any external files that webpage relies on as well Ex.
-Components rendered on that page that were defined elsewhere`<Navbar>` in pages/order.js

-### className did not match

-#### Procedure

-1. Check to see if you labeled any classes as `class=` instead of `className=` Use CTRL F to scour the files your webpage is involved with
-2. If you do not have any `class=` present, and you've checked all files the webpage with this problem uses... delete to .next folder, then run `npm run dev` to recreate it